 For curves in the range of 20-40 degrees, bracing can be an effective means of controlling some forms of early onset scoliosis, such as idiopathic scoliosis and some syndromic forms of the condition.
 (However, bracing is not appropriate for neuromuscular or congenital scoliosis.)
 Moreover, it must be emphasized that bracing does not correct the curve.
 Bracing is intended to prevent progression.

 A renewed interest in casting for early onset scoliosis has occurred.
 Casting can produce good results in children with infantile idiopathic scoliosis and those with syndromic scoliosis.
 Popularized recently by British physician Dr. Min Mehta, the technique employs a series of body casts to correct the curve called the Risser Cast.
-Extending from just under the arm pit - some also have “straps” that go over the shoulders - to the curve of the waist area, Risser casts remain on the patient for six weeks at a time.
+Extending from just under the arm pit - some also have “straps” that go over the shoulders - to the curve of the waist area, Risser casts remain on the patient for two to three months at a time, based on the age of the child.
 The cast is then changed to increase the amount of correction.

 “Because the cast remains on at all times, except for these brief breaks, the technique offers an advantage over braces which are removed for bathing and changing clothes,” says Dr. Blanco.
 Braces can be effective in arresting progression of a curve, but can’t correct it.
 “With casting, in the right patient, complete correction of the deformity is possible.” he adds.
 Presently, casting for the treatment of scoliosis is only available at a few centers in the United States.